sin5678/inav_cn_wiki/iNavFlight-Missions.md

 On F1 baords (Naze, Flip32), you can defined 30 waypoints, for F3 and better FCs, 60 waypints can be defined.

 Missions are initiated by a switch setting on the RC TX.
-It can also be aborted at any time turning this switch(NAV WP) of.
+It can also be aborted at any time turning this switch(NAV WP) off.

 A mission is terminated by RTH, infinite position hold or reaching the end of the waypoint list.
 In the latter case, the vehicle will enter a position hold state until the pilot takes manual control (by negating the TX WP state).